fengxia41103/myblog/content/thoughts/logic.md

 the first couple pages talks about an industry, a business model, there is always the logic that whatever the 先进国家 has (or had), it represents a self-proven projection of what the topic (and PPT author's view) will have.
 Don't you see!?
-This is completely contradicting to what they will **inevitably** derive just a few pages later, now the old cliché that "oh btw, China is different that you just don't understand it as well as I do, and there is a new, modified, custom-made version, just for China, and look how smart I am, how business savvy I am, and how接地气 I am".
+This is completly contradicting to what they will **inevitably** derive just a few pages later, now the old cliché that "oh btw, China is different that you just don't understand it as well as I do, and there is a new, modified, custom-made version, just for China, and look how smart I am, how business savvy I am, and how接地气 I am".
 Give me a fxxx break!!!
-This is completely BS, and the frustration I have is that s/he doesn't realize how BS s/he is being!
+This is completly BS, and the frustration I have is that s/he doesn't realize how BS s/he is being!
 What I'm hearing are two assumptions as the basis of their logic: